Best Ways to See the Swamps of New Orleans (Photos, Tours & More)

 What are the Best Swamps of New Orleans to Visit?

 Louisiana is home to 3 million acres of wetlands, meaning there is a lot of swamp in NOLA to explore.
-If you’re still unsure about the best way to see the swamps of New Orleans, the best place to start is by discovering which swamp you’d like to visit most.
+And now that you have a better idea of how you want to explore the swamp, the next item on the agenda is choosing which one you’d like to visit.
 Below are some of the most popular swamps of New Orleans, so you can choose the one that’s best for your group!

 Located in St. Tammany Parish, Honey Island is one of the South's most popular swamp destinations.
 Named after a since-depleted honeybee population, Honey Island Swamp is a true sight to behold with hanging moss, Lily-pad coated waterways, and a healthy population of giant green alligators!